boltops-tools/terraspace-docs/_docs/cloud/cost-estimation.md

 You can set up Cost Estimation with these steps:

-1. Sign up for an account at [app.terraspace.cloud](https://app.terraspace.cloud)
+1. Sign up for an account at [Terraspace Cloud](https://app.terraspace.cloud)
 2. Configure Terraspace
 3. Install Infracost
 4. Deploy a Stack